-Northern lights Scottish Borders tonight
+Northern lights in Scottish Borders tonight

 7-day outlook for Scottish Borders